Efficient many-body non-Markovian dynamics of organic polaritons

 Simulating dynamics in the presence of strong coupling to a structured environment is a computationally intense task and as such PT-MPO methods cannot be used to solve for a large number of open systems simultaneously.
-Our strategy is to use mean-field theory to reduce the \(N\)-molecule--cavity system to a single molecule interacting with a coherent field (\cref{fig:1c}): at large \(N\) the photon operator \(a^{\vphantom{\dagger}}_{}\) is expected to follow its mean value which evolves according to the Heisenberg equation of motion
+Our strategy is to use mean-field theory to reduce the \(N\)-molecule--cavity system to a single molecule interacting with a coherent field [\cref{fig:1c,fig:1d}].

-where \(\langle \sigma^- \rangle\) (no subscript) is the average of any one of the identical spins.
-In turn, each molecule experiences the mean-field Hamiltonian
+According to mean-field theory, we assume a product state for the many-body density operator \(\rho\), i.e.\ a factorization between the photon and individual molecules, an ansatz known \cite{Mori2013,Carollo2021} to be exact as \(N\to\infty\).
+This reduces the problem to the coupled dynamics of the molecular mean-field Hamiltonian